sguir/ppgcourse/exercise_BP.md

 # EXTRA EXERCISES

 ## The STDis Model and CONTRAST Analysis
-This "combined" analysis allows to evaluate to which extent the population binary covariables are associated to specific marker/SNP using two different approaches: i) running the STDis model and hence, testing are (linearly) associated to each marker/SNP or ii) performing a contrast analysis to compute contrast of standardized allele frequencies between two groups of populations.
+This **"combined" analysis** allows to evaluate to which extent the **population binary covariables are associated to specific markers/SNPs** using two different approaches: i) running the **STDis model** and hence, testing are (linearly) associated to each marker/SNP or ii) performing a **contrast analysis** to compute contrast of standardized allele frequencies between two groups of populations.

 * The contrast anaysis can be interesting if the assumed linear relationship between the covariates and allele frequencies is not entirely satisfactory.